muzzletov/league_wintrading/README.md

 Once you issue a request, the request notification pops up at the player's phone. \
-He/she is can then choose to give a win to you in some way or another - for example, by not playing as eagerly.
+He/she can then choose to give a win to you in some way or another - for example, by not playing as eagerly.

 ### TODO:
 - ~~extract configuration into environment variables~~